reubenstr/ElectroPup/README.md

 <img src="https://github.com/reubenstr/ElectroPup/blob/main/images/electro-pup-zero-motors-script.png" width="800">

 The zero-motors.py script is a quick way to verify correct motor configuration and placement, and to zero the motors.
-The script shows which motor has been zeroed during the script's session, and shows motors which are not attached.

 | State | Description |